I was born in 1983 at Rio de Janeiro, RJ, Brazil.

 I’m very aware of the privileged life I’ve lived so far and don’t take it for granted for one second.
 Most of what I accomplished in life and described in the previous paragraphs were only possible because I “won” in the lottery of birth.
 Of course, there is personal drive, dedication, hard work and discipline involved.
 But there’s also connections, access to resources, a great and supportive family environment (thanks Mom!) and sheer dumb luck sometimes too.
 I don’t feel special at all.

-I’ve been in a loving relationship with my partner Carol for over 7 years now (5 of those living together in our home) and we are planning to get “officially” married sometime in 2020, but the pandemic delayed our plans.
+I’ve been in a loving relationship with my partner Carol for over 9 years now (6+ of those living together in our home).
+We were planning to get “officially” married sometime in 2020, but the pandemic delayed our plans.
 We hope to finally do it in May 2022.
 Carol, if you’re reading this, I love you!

 I’m @rodrigotassinari on Instagram, also a frequently used app, in spite the fact that they refuse to release an iPad version of their app (or at least make an universal app that uses the iPad correctly).
 It’s a private account though, mostly used to share life’s moments with friends and relatives.

 I’m rodrigotassinari on GitHub, still, the go-to place to work collaboratively and share code, although since I’ve started working at Nuuvem and using GitLab every day, my GitHub usage has been in constant decline.